Reed-Math241/pitchR/README.md

 scraping and cleaning process is documented [here](https://github.com/Reed-Math241/pkgGrpq/blob/master/data-raw/DATASET.R).

-The `pitchR` package contains one dataset, with data on Pitchers from the 2018-2020 Seasons.
+The `pitchR` package contains one dataset, with 23 variables and 572 observations.

 ``` r
 library(pitchR)